mesonbuild/meson/docs/markdown/Unit-tests.md

 Meson.
 In that case you should call `mesontest` instead.
 If `mesontest` doesn't work either you have a very old version prior to 0.37.0 and should upgrade.

+## Test outputs

+Meson will write several different files with detailed results of running tests.
+These will be written into $builddir/meson-logs/

+### testlog.json

+This is not a proper json file, but a file containing one valid json object per line.
+This is file is designed so each line is streamed out as each test is run, so it can be read as a stream while the test harness is running

+### testlog.junit.xml

+This is a valid JUnit XML description of all tests run.
+It is not streamed out, and is written only once all tests complete running.

+When tests use the `tap` protocol each test will be recorded as a testsuite container, with each case named by the number of the result.

+When tests use the `gtest` protocol meson will inject arguments to the test to generate it's own JUnit XML, which meson will include as part of this XML file.

+*New in 0.55.0*